-- Our SENCO holds the NASENC Masters accreditation. - As a school, we work closely with any external agencies that we feel are relevant to individual children's needs within our school including: MABSS (Multi-agency Behaviour Support Service), Health including: School Nurse, General Practitioners, CAMHS (Child and Adult Mental Health), MHST (Mental Health Support Team), Paediatricians, OT (Occupational Therapist) and the Speech & Language Therapy service.
+- Our SENCO is undertaking the NASENC Masters accreditation. - As a school, we work closely with any external agencies that we feel are relevant to individual children's needs within our school including: MABSS (Multi-agency Behaviour Support Service), Health including: School Nurse, General Practitioners, CAMHS (Child and Adult Mental Health), MHST (Mental Health Support Team), Paediatricians, OT (Occupational Therapist) and the Speech & Language Therapy service.
 We also work very closely with Social Care and Educational Psychologists.
-Should your child require any form of involvement with an outside agency then the school would immediately inform you and obtain permission from parents to pursue any kind of professional intervention. - We have several qualified Emotional First Aiders as well as staff who are able to employ 'Positive Handling' as a strategy. - We have a Pupil and Family Support Worker who is there to support with any difficulties in a friendly and non-judgemental manner.
+Should your child require any form of involvement with an outside agency then the school would immediately inform you and obtain permission from parents to pursue any kind of professional intervention. - We have several qualified Emotional First Aiders as well as staff who are able to employ 'Positive Handling' as a strategy. - We have a Pupil and Family Support Worker who is there to support with any difficulties in a friendly and non-judgemental manner. - We have a nurture provision with two nurture group workers who work to support children with their social and communication needs.

-- We have a pastoral provision with four pastoral support workers who work to support children with their social, emotional and mental health. - We have three ELSA trained members of staff who work within our Pastoral Team.
+We have two ELSA trained members of staff who work within our Pastoral Team.